deltasiege/godot-rapier-3d/README.md

 ## Quickstart

-1. Download or clone [addons/godot-rapier-3d](addons/godot-rapier-3d/) to the same directory within your Godot project
+1. Download or clone [addons/godot-rapier-3d](addons/godot-rapier-3d/) to the same directory within your Godot project - [download-directory.github.io/](https://download-directory.github.io/) is great for this
 1. Add some RapierRigidBody3D nodes to your scene and add a RapierCollider3D node as a child of each
 1. Call `Rapier3D.step()` from within a `_physics_process()` function, or as often as you like